Artur-Kv/Artur-Kv/README.md

 - 👋 Hi, I’m Artur

-- 👀 I’m interested in Web Design, Full-stack web development, CRM Integration
+- 👀 I’m interested in Web Design, Full-stack web development and CRM Integration

 - 💞️ I’m looking to collaborate on work in web development.
 I have created more than 160 ready-made sites.
  I have 10+ years of experience as a UX/UI designer specializing in web and mobile design, Landing pages, E-Commerce websites, corporate websites, and other.